}

 Helping children with ADHD stay focused in a busy classroom can be challenging.
 While traditional strategies like seating arrangements and scheduled breaks help, classroom-friendly fidgets can make a significant difference.
 Fidgets are small, quiet toys or objects with sensory appeal that allow kids to channel excess energy without disrupting the class.

 Research shows that giving a child a controlled way to fidget can improve attention, retention, and overall classroom engagement.
-Here are seven great fidgets that parents and teachers can incorporate to support children with ADHD.

 1. Stress Balls